 Here are 4 simple tips you can follow that may make your morning cup of coffee a good protein booster.

+2 - Use a blender for a creamy effect.
 If you like the more creamy effect of a latte, then you can achieve something similar without the need for any milk.
-With a simple stick blender, you may be able to create a pleasant and frothy effect, dependent on how many scoops of whey protein you're adding.
+With a simple stick blender, you may be able to create a pleasant and frothy effect, depending on how many scoops of whey protein you're adding.

-One thing I love doing is adding flavored protein in coffee.
+3 - Add flavored protein powder.
+One thing I love doing is adding flavored protein to coffee.
+For instance, chocolate or vanilla protein powders can significantly enhance the flavor profile of your coffee, creating unique and delicious combinations.
 The one thing I would advise, though, is not to try it with fruity flavors, as it just tends to make it a rather disgusting experience.

 Best Protein To Mix With Coffee